 Enlargement countries - statistics on research and development

-Among the EU enlargement countries R & D intensity ranged from 0.24 % of GDP in Bosnia and Herzegovina in 2016 to 0.96 % of GDP in Turkey in 2017, compared to 2.07 % in the EU.
+Among the EU candidate countries and potential candidates (no data available for Albania or Kosovo), R & D intensity ranged in 2018 from 0.20 % in Bosnia and Herzegovina to 1.25 % in Turkey, compared with 2.19 % in the EU-27.

-R & D expenditure per inhabitant in 2017 varied among the enlargement countries from EUR 9 in Bosnia and Herzegovina to EUR 91 in Turkey, while the EU average was EUR 622.
+R & D expenditure per inhabitant in 2018 varied among the candidate countries and potential candidates (no data available for Albania or Kosovo) from EUR 10 in Bosnia and Herzegovina to EUR 101 in Turkey, while the EU-27 average was EUR 662.

 This article is part of an online publication and provides information on a range of statistics related to research and development (R & D) activities in the European Union (EU) enlargement countries, in other words the candidate countries and potential candidates.
 Montenegro, North Macedonia, Albania, Serbia and Turkey currently have candidate country status, while Bosnia and Herzegovina and Kosovo* are potential candidates.

-This article gives an overview relating to R & D in these countries, presenting indicators such as the level of gross domestic expenditure on R & D (GERD), the ratio of R & D expenditure to gross domestic product (GDP) (which is also known as R & D intensity), R & D expenditure by source of funds, and the number of R & D personnel and researchers.
+This article gives an overview relating to R & D in the candidate countries and potential candidates, presenting indicators such as the level of gross domestic expenditure on R & D (GERD), the ratio of R & D expenditure to gross domestic product (GDP) (also known as R & D intensity), R & D expenditure by source of funds, and the number of R & D personnel and researchers.

 Research and development expenditure